Frequently Asked Questions (FAQs)FAQs and More Details About Your Caring Dentist

 Many companies refer to their allowed payments as UCR, which stands for Usual, Customary and Reasonable.
 Sadly, “usual, customary and reasonable” does not really mean what it sounds like.
 UCR is actually a listing of payments for all covered procedures negotiated by your employer and the insurance company.
 This listing is related to the cost of the premiums and also where you are located in your city and state.

 Your employer has likely selected an allowed payment or UCR payment they’ve budgeted for the plan’s premium.
 It may not consider other factors you may see as important.
 These factors include the patient experience, experience and skill level of doctor.
 Also, insurers may not care about the quality of materials used in your mouth.
-Nor do they always take into account the quality of labs used for any required lab work.
-As for state-of-the-art equipment and diagnostics, they may not be so easily impressed.
+Nor do they always take into account the quality of technology, or labs used for any required lab work.

 If I always have a balance to pay, what good is my insurance?